 “Wherever we look upon this earth, the opportunities take shape within the problems.” – Nelson Rockefeller

 As we move through life, we assign meaning to our experiences.
-"Good" or "bad" only exists in our perception.
+But "good" or "bad" only exists in our perception.

 In Ryan Holiday's words, "We decide what story to tell ourselves."

-This means that we can consciously choose to frame failures as opportunities instead of permanent roadblocks.
-Entrepreneurs are great at doing this.
-A new business venture can emerge from challenging problems and adversity.
+We can consciously choose to frame failures as opportunities instead of permanent roadblocks.
+Entrepreneurs are great at doing this: A new business venture often emerges from challenges.

 Adversity carries opportunity.